-< Key consideration 3: An FMI should clearly define the point after which unsettled payments, transfer instructions, or other obligations may not be revoked by a participant.>
+< Key consideration 3: An FMI should clearly define the point after which unsettled payments, transfer instructions, or other obligations may not be revoked by a participant. >

-Zengin-Net completes the calculation of funds transfer amounts for the day immediately after communication time for the Zengin System ends at the typical 3:30pm, after which time it is impossible to send a cancellation request telegraphic message and cancellation acceptance and funds return telegraphic message based on this request.
+Zengin-Net completes calculating the funds transfer amounts for the day including those generated with the More Time System of the previous business day immediately after the communication time for the Core Time System, which normally finishes at 3:30 p.m. on the same day.
+After this, it is impossible to send a cancellation request for a telegraphic message which will be settled on the same day and a cancellation acceptance and funds return telegraphic message based on this request.